 information on the material terms and conditions associated with the collateral arrangement.

-(4bis) With regard to their liquidity risk, insurance and reinsurance undertakings shall report the expected profit included in future premiums as calculated in accordance with Article 252(2) for each line of business, the result of the qualitative assessment referred to in Article 252(1)(d)(iii) and a description of the methods and main assumptions used to calculate the expected profit included in future premiums;
+4bis.
+With regard to their liquidity risk, insurance and reinsurance undertakings shall report the expected profit included in future premiums as calculated in accordance with Article 252(2) for each line of business, the result of the qualitative assessment referred to in Article 252(1)(d)(iii) and a description of the methods and main assumptions used to calculate the expected profit included in future premiums;

-The following information shall be reported by insurance and reinsurance undertakings regarding their risk sensitivity:
+5. The following information shall be reported by insurance and reinsurance undertakings regarding their risk sensitivity: